 A snow profile is a snapshot from within the snowpack.
-In situations with persistent weak layers or when signs of instability are absent, a snow pit may get us excatly the information we need to take the right decisions.
+In situations with persistent weak layers or when signs of instability are absent, a snow pit can provide the clues we’re lacking to assess snow instability, and hence support decision making.

 This short video recalls the standard procedures: